 Unlike its more Eastern counterparts, the records we have of Judaism and Early Christianity do not make much mention of cannabis, and the religions do not welcome the use of cannabis.
 Unless, of course, there is truth to the theory that the Hebrew “kaneh-bosm” which was traditionally translated as “Calamus” actually refers to “Cannabis,” in which case cannabis is mentioned many times throughout the Old and New Testaments.
 Those in favor of this theory cite passages of Jesus performing healing miracles using the Holy Oil, containing “kaneh-bosm,” positing that these afflictions (skin problems, rheumatism, epilepsy) are helped by the use of cannabis.
 Additionally, it is interesting to note that Assyrian records predating Jesus describe a cannabis-containing topical ointment used in the treatment of an ancient malady called “Hand of the Ghost” which is now thought to be epilepsy.
 The ingredients were: “Cannabis, styrax, oak, ricinus, oenanthe, linseed, kelp, myrrh, wax of honey, lidrusa-plant, sweet oil.
 Together thou shalt mix, anoint him therewith with oil.”

 As mentioned above, one of Hinduism’s Vedas, Atharvaveda, mentions cannabis as one of five sacred herbs.
 Thought to be born of the deity Shiva’s own body in order to purify the elixir of life, “gangja” is seen as a gift to humankind, bestowed with compassion, to eliminate fear, bring happiness, and enchant the senses.
 Each plant is thought to house a guardian angel in its leaves who can provide relief from hunger, thirst, and heat exhaustion.
 Consuming “Bhang,” a concoction made from cannabis, poppy seeds, chai spices, rosebuds, milk, and several other herbs has religious significance and is thought to bring good fortune and protection.
-It is a holy act to drink Bhang during the spring festival of Holi, when the beverage is widely distributed to this day.
-“Charas,” a fresh plant, hand-rolled form of hashish, is another form of Cannabis consumed in Hindu religious practices.
-Charas is generally smoked from a chillum, or long pipe.
+It is a holy act to drink Bhang during the spring festival of Holi when the beverage is widely distributed to this day.
+“Charas,” a fresh plant, a hand-rolled form of hashish, is another form of Cannabis consumed in Hindu religious practices.
+Charas is generally smoked from a chillum or long pipe.